Waterfall Enrichment Overview

 Yes, you need credits to use waterfall enrichment.

-Credit charges vary for each data provider, and your total credit usage depends on how many data providers you cycle through to access enriched data.
-Every time you run waterfall enrichment, Apollo estimates how many total credits you can expect to use to enrich your selected contacts.
-Check out the following FAQ to learn more.
+Credit charges vary for each data source, and your credit usage depends on which data sources successfully enrich contact data and how many contacts you're attempting to enrich.
+Every time you run waterfall enrichment, Apollo gives you an estimate for the total number of credits you might use to enrich your selected contacts.

-The number of credits you consume during waterfall enrichment depends on your selected data providers.
+The credits you consume during waterfall enrichment depend on your selected data sources and which source successfully enriches your contact data.

-Once you use up your free waterfall credits, you consume Apollo credits to run waterfall enrichment through Apollo and natively integrated third-party data providers.
+You'll use Apollo credits to run waterfall enrichment through Apollo and natively integrated third-party data sources.
 These credits count toward the credit limit set in your Apollo plan.

-Data providers connected via an API key set their own credit charges.
-In other words, if you connected data providers via an API key, you won’t use Apollo credits to run waterfall enrichment through them.
+Data sources connected via an API key set their own credit charges.
+In other words, if you connected data sources via an API key, you won’t use Apollo credits to run waterfall enrichment through them.
 You should check with these providers to monitor your credit usage.

-When an admin configures your team’s global waterfall settings, Apollo provides a preview of credit charges for each natively integrated data provider.
+When an admin configures your team’s global waterfall settings, Apollo provides a preview of credit charges for each natively integrated data source.

-When you run waterfall enrichment locally on net-new or saved contacts, Apollo also provides a preview to help you estimate how many credits you might use for enrichment and data validation.
+When you run waterfall enrichment while saving or enriching contacts, Apollo also provides a preview to help you estimate how many credits you might use for enrichment and data validation.

-Why do some third-party data providers cost more than others?
+Why do some third-party data sources cost more than others?

-Third-party data providers set their own credit charges for waterfall enrichment.
-If you’re an admin, you can review estimated credit charges for each provider when setting up your team’s global waterfall configuration.
+Third-party data sources set their own credit charges for waterfall enrichment.
+If you’re an admin, you can review estimated credit charges for each source when configuring your team’s global waterfall settings.

-Will I use credits if an email retrieved by a third-party provider is not verified?
+Will I use credits if an email retrieved by a third-party data source isn't verified?

 Yes.
-You consume credits any time Apollo or a third-party provider returns an email, regardless of whether the email is verified or not.
+You consume credits any time Apollo or a third-party data source returns an email, regardless of whether the email is verified or not.

-You won’t use credits if Apollo or connected third-party data sources don’t find any data to enrich your records.
+You'll only use credits when a data provider successfully returns enriched email or phone data.
+You won’t use credits if Apollo or another connected third-party data source doesn’t find any data to enrich your records.
 Apollo alerts you when enrichment completes without enriching any contact data.

 Can I check my credit usage for waterfall enrichment?